seancfoley/IPAddress/ipaddress.md

 inet\_pton, the subnet formats listed above, all combinations of the above, and others:

-  - all the formats supported by inet\_pton and inet\_aton
+  - all the formats supported by `inet_pton` and `inet_aton`

-  - all the formats supported by nmap
+  - all the formats supported by `nmap`

-  - all the formats produced by netstat involving hosts/addresses with ports/services
+  - all the formats produced by `netstat` involving hosts/addresses with ports/services

   - the subnet formats listed above, whether prefixed, masked, wildcards, ranges

-  - IPv6 canonical, compressed (1::1), mixed (1:2:3:4:5:6:1.2.3.4),
+  - IPv6 canonical, compressed `1::1`, mixed `1:2:3:4:5:6:1.2.3.4`,
-    [bracketed]:port, ::1:service, and so on
+    `[bracketed]:port`, `::1:service`, and so on

   - Hex values

   - IPv6 base 85 values

-  - \* represents all addresses both ipv4 and ipv6
+  - `*` represents all addresses both ipv4 and ipv6

-  - /x where x is a positive integer, with no associated address, is interpreted as the network mask for prefix length x
+  - `/x` where x is a positive integer, with no associated address, is interpreted as the network mask for prefix length x

-  - "" the empty string is considered the default loopback
+  - "` `" the empty string is considered the default loopback

 For a more detailed list or formats parsed, some examples are below, or see the [javadoc for `IPAddressString`](https://seancfoley.github.io/IPAddress/IPAddress/apidocs/inet/ipaddr/IPAddressString.html).